collapsed-stacks/atheism/questions/905/would-it-be-logically-coherent-for-a-religious-adherent-to-deny-the-existence-of.md

 - posted by: [Pulkit Sinha](https://stackexchange.com/users/-1/23-pulkit-sinha) on 2011-01-11
 - score: 2

-<p>Mostly no if you are talking about the Abrahamic religions (Judaism seems a little vague on it to me - <a href="http://en.wikipedia.org/wiki/Jewish_atheism" rel="nofollow">http://en.wikipedia.org/wiki/Jewish_atheism</a>), yes if you dealing with eastern religions.
+Mostly no if you are talking about the Abrahamic religions (Judaism seems a little vague on it to me - http://en.wikipedia.org/wiki/Jewish_atheism), yes if you dealing with eastern religions.
 Take for example Hinduism.
-It is possible to be both atheist and Hindu - <a href="http://en.wikipedia.org/wiki/Atheism_in_Hinduism" rel="nofollow">http://en.wikipedia.org/wiki/Atheism_in_Hinduism</a> .
-I believe the case with Buddhism and Jainism is similar.</p>
+It is possible to be both atheist and Hindu - http://en.wikipedia.org/wiki/Atheism_in_Hinduism .
+I believe the case with Buddhism and Jainism is similar.

 ## Answer 909